aguinane/nyum/_recipes/mediterranean-halloumi-bake.md

 ---

+* `180g` halloumi

-> Cover the dish with the halloumi slice, place it under the grill until halloumi slice are golden brown.
+> Cover the dish with the sliced halloumi, place it under the grill until halloumi slice are golden brown.

 ---

+* `1 handful` basil

 > Sprinkle with fresh basil and enjoy